d12frosted/elpa-mirror/gnu/mct-readme.txt

      Internally, `mct-edit-completion' uses
      `mct-choose-completion-no-exit' to expand the completion candidate,
      so it retains its behaviour (as explained right above).

+     Sometimes there is a need to switch to the minibuffer without selecting the candidate at point, such as to retype some part of the input.
+In those cases, type `e' in the completions’ buffer to move to the minibuffer.
+The command is called `mct-focus-minibuffer', which can also be assigned to the global keymap, though MCT leaves such a decision up to the user (same for `mct-focus-mini-or-completions').
   5. Select a candidate by its line number by typing `M-g M-g' in either the minibuffer or the `*Completions*' buffer.
 This calls the command `mct-choose-completion-number' which internally enables